bbulkow/FastLED-idf/README.md

 ## micros

 Defined in arduino, maps to esp_timer_get_time() .
-There is an implementation of this in esp32-hal-misc.c, but

-no definition, because you are meant to supply a function that is defined by Arduino.
+There is an implementation of this in esp32-hal-misc.c, but no definition, because you are meant to supply a function that is defined by Arduino.

 I have defined these functions in esp32-hal.h out of a lack of other places to put them.
 And, wouldn't it be better to use defines for these instead of functions???

 ## port access for GPIO banging

 The FastLED code is fast because it doesn't call digital read and digital write, it instead grabs the ports and ors directly into them.
 This is done with `digitalPinToBitMask` and `digitalPinToPort`.
 Once you have the port, and you have the mask, bang, you can go to town.

 The esp-idf code supports the usual set of function calls to bang bits, and they include if statements, math, and a huge check to see if your pin number is right, inside every freaking inner loop.
 No wonder why a sane person would circumvent it.
-However, the ESP32 is also running at 240Mhz instead of 16Mhz, so it probably doesn't matter.
+However, the ESP32 is also running at 240Mhz instead of 16Mhz, so performance optimizations will certainly matter less.

 Looking at the eshkrab FastLED port, it appears that person just pulled in most of the registers, and has run with it.

 HOWEVER, what's more interesting is the more recent FastLED code has an implementation of everything correctly under platforms///fastpin_esp32.h.
 There's a template there with all the right mojo.
-In a q and a section, it says that the PIN class is unused these days, and only FastPin is used.
+In a q-and-a section, it says that the PIN class is unused these days, and only FastPin is used.
 FastPin still uses 'digitalPinToPort', but has a #define in case those functions don't exist.

 The following github issue is instructive. https://github.com/FastLED/FastLED/issues/766